AaronGullickson/lab_project/README.md

 After creating this variable, you should run some diagnostic checks to make sure that all the observations are in the categories that you expected.

-Once you are satisfied with the variable, it is time to aggregate the individual level data up to the metro-area level.
-Ultimately, we want to create a metro-area level dataset with the following four variables:

-- `met2013`: the metro area id
-- `seidiff`: the mean SEI of whites in each metro area minus the mean SEI of blacks in each metro area.
-- `black_n`: the number of black respondents in the sample for the given metro area.
-- `white_n`: the number of white respondents in the sample for the given metro area.

-There are multiple ways you could go about this aggregation.
-Most likely the `tapply` function will come in handy.
-You do not need to save this dataset to the filesystem as we will continue to work on it in this same script in the next assignment.

 ### Tract Data

 We want to sum up the numbers across tracts for each metro area and then use those raw counts to construct several variables.
 The first step will be to aggregate values up to the metro-area level.
-This can be done fairly easily with the `aggregate` command.
+This can be done fairly easily with the `aggregate` command (hint: the `cbind` command will help you do this for multiple variables at the same time).

 Once you have the data aggregated to the metro area, construct the following four variables: